lauranemarco/lauranemarco.github.io/_projects/1_project.md

 ---
 layout: post
-title: A Practical Approach to Making Classical Signatures Post-Quantum
+title: Making Classical (Threshold) Signatures Post-Quantum for Single Use on a Public Ledger
 description: Semester Project Fall 2021
 ---